algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 We have to make an intranet for **JACOBI**.
 How to do it ?
 To display a website on the browser, we have to use web's technologies like Javascript or Nodejs if we want a compiled language more powerful.<br>
-We will use the framework **Express** from NodeJs.<br>
+We will use the framework **Express** from NodeJs.
+(We studied this solution with our teacher in computer science and we wanted to apply our new skills.)<br>
 We will use a database to store the campaigns on the cloud to be accessible from all pages of the app.<br>
 We chose MongoDb because it is easy to use.<br>
-We need a system of authentification to secure the access of the campaign's creation.
-We will use firebase authentification because it is easy to use and powerfull.
  MongoDb doesn't provide a specific tool of authentification.
 We could have used Firebase database but it is not user friendly.
-We have to host the website on the cloud to be accessible from whatever browser, we choose to use Azure because it is the advice of **ALGOSUP**, we could have choose firebase hosting but it is for static website and ours is dynamic because we use NodeJS.<br>
+We have to host the website on the cloud to be accessible from whatever browser.<br>
 For the display each screen is related to a subdomain, when we type the subdomain address in the browser, the routage of the software is redirecting the app to a specific html page which is dedicated to display the informations that we want.

 **Login page:**
 We create a signin and signup with **Firebase** authentification because it is simple and secure.
+We want that only someone who has a login can create a new account.

 **Persistance of the login:**
 We used the solution provided by **Firebase** to keep the user logged when he navigates into the website.